freelawproject/courtlistener/DEVELOPING.md

     the PR's become impossible to read and risky to merge.
 This is a big reason we use black.

+1. We are beginning to use mypy to add type hints to our Python code.
+New code must include hints and updates to old code should add hints to the old code.
+Our Github Action for mypy is in lint.yml, and should be updated to run against any areas that have hints.
+This just takes a second once mypy is working properly on a file or module.

+1. We use iSort to sort our imports.
+If your imports aren't sorted properly, iSort will tell you so when you push your code to Github.
+Again, we recommend getting iSort integrated into your editor or workflow.

 1. *KEEP YOUR PR's SMALL*.
 A good PR should land a specific thing of some sort.
 It doesn't have to be done — it doesn't even have to work! — but it should be clean and it should be your best effort at clean *progress*.
 PRs are both a way